 NORTH SULAWESI BIRDING TRIP REPORT

-What a wonderful seven days birding in Sulawesi, thanks to Monal, Anes, and Sukri.
+What a wonderful seven days birding in Sulawesi, thanks to Monal & Anes.

 I was met at 11:30 pm on the 5 July at Manado Airport after a long day of flights and delays and amongst the sea of faces shouting “Taxi, taxi, you want taxi?”…..there was Anes holding that magic piece of paper “Welcome Fiona”.
 I was then greeted by Monal (Sultan Birding Tours owner/manager/ head guide) with the best, warm, and welcoming handshake ever.
-I then met my guide for the week, Anes Pianaung, and my driver, Sukri Ismail.
+I then met my guide for the week, Anes Pianaung.